No large-angle correlations on the non-Galactic microwave sky: Angular correlation function: preliminaries

 In order to be more quantitative about these observations, we must adopt some statistic that measures large-angle correlations.
 This means that we must identify some norm that measures the difference between two functions over a range of angles.
 Different choices of norm, or different choices for the angular range, will give slightly different numerical results for the improbability of the above observations; however, as we shall see, the observations are so unlikely that we can be confident that reasonable choices of the norm lead to similar results.

 In their analysis of the first year data, the WMAP team defined the \Shalf\ statistic~\citep{Spergel2003}

 While the choice of $1/2$ as the upper limit of the integral, and the particular choice of a square norm were \textit{a posteriori}, they are neither optimized nor particularly special.
+In fact, this two-point correlator is the most basic quantity to study and $\Shalf$ is probably the simplest statistic that tests the total amount of correlations at large angles.
 Moreover, the absence of large-angle correlations was noted by the COBE team (though without definition of a particular statistical measure), and the choice of $\sim60\degr$ is clearly suggested by the COBE-DMR4 results \citep{DMR4}.

+Although the choice of $\Shalf$ was \textit{a posteriori} for the analysis of the first year of data from WMAP, it is not for the present analysis of three and five year WMAP data.
+In their three and five year data releases the WMAP team has improved the calibration of the CMB maps and their understanding of systematic issues.
+Thus, there was the possibility that the lack of correlation would go away, but --- as demonstrated below --- it persists.

 The calculation of \Shalf\ by direct use of~(\ref{eq:S12}) is susceptible to noise in $\mathcal{C}(\theta)$.
 To avoid this we calculate \Shalf\ directly from $\mathcal{C}_\ell$ as

 The calculation of $\mathcal{I}_{\ell,\ell'}(x)$ is described in Appendix~\ref{app:Illp}.
 The $\mathcal{C}_\ell$ smooth over $\mathcal{C}(\theta)$ as defined in Eq.~(\ref{eq:calCl}).